-Cass County Poor Farm Register, 1901-1941
+Cass County Poor Farm Collection

 The Cass County Poor Farm (later referred to as the County Home) housed the county’s paupers, often those who were old, feeble, and disabled.
 Many inhabitants were also “pay patients,” individuals were elderly and ill whose families had paid for them to stay there during the duration of their illness.
-Those who were able bodied worked as laborers on the farm and many of the inhabitants spent most of their lives there.
+Those who were able bodied worked as laborers on the farm and several of the inhabitants spent most of their lives there.
 This register begins in 1901 when the poor farm was located on roughly 120 acres in the northeast corner of Dolan Township.
 The County Home later relocated in the spring of 1910 to just north of Harrisonville.
-The building constructed specifically to be used as the County Home still standing and in use as part of the Golden Years Health Center complex on Jefferson Parkway.
-It remained in operation at that location until it’s close in 1945.
+The building constructed specifically to be used as the County Home is still standing and in use as part of the Golden Years Health Center complex on Jefferson Parkway.
+It remained in operation at that location until its close in 1945.

 When the County Home was located in Dolan Township, those who died while in the county’s care were buried in a cemetery on the grounds.
 County records of those deaths and burials no longer exist, if they ever existed at all.
 However, with the use of the Poor Farm Register, death certificates, cemetery records, and additional research, we were able to “recreate” death and cemetery records for inhabitants who died while living at the County Home or immediately after leaving it from 1910-1953.
-Though the County Home closed in 1945, we have also included the deaths of those who were life-long inhabitants, but died after its close.
+Though the County Home closed in 1945, we have also included the deaths of those who were life-long inhabitants, but died after its closure.

 Runnenburger Funeral Home Records, 1901-1983

 For roughly a century, the Runnenburger Furniture Store and Funeral Home and the Runnenburger family were well-known Cass County figures.
-Located just northwest of the Harrisonville town square the three Runnenburger buildings housed a used furniture store, a funeral home, and the personal residence of the family.
-Three generations of the Runnenburger family continued this work including Francis X. Runnenburger, a German immigrant and carpenter who first began making caskets during the Civil War, and Frank E. Runnenburger, who also served as Cass County Coroner for 12 years.
+Located just northwest of the Harrisonville town square, the three Runnenburger buildings housed a used furniture store, a funeral home, and the personal residence of the family.
+Three generations of the Runnenburger family continued this work, including Francis X. Runnenburger, a German immigrant and carpenter who first began making caskets during the Civil War, and Frank E. Runnenburger, who also served as Cass County Coroner for 12 years.